3zzouz/OOP-E-Commerce-Project/README.md

 - Object-Oriented Approach: The application is designed using an object-oriented approach to encapsulate data and behaviors in classes.
 This makes the code modular, scalable, and easier to maintain.
 - Data Structures: HashMaps are used to store the products in stock, manage the products in the cart, and map the clients in the application.
 ArrayList maintains the history of the clients' orders.
-- User Authentication: User authentication is implemented using a simple HashMap where the usernames are the keys and the passwords are the values.
-For simplicity, passwords after being hashed are stored in plain text.
+- User Authentication: User authentication is implemented using a simple HashMap where the usernames are the keys and the users are the values.
+For simplicity, passwords after being hashed (for more security to protect the user account when inspected by an admin) are stored in plain text.

 ## 7. OOP Implementation: